srisaisnigdha/Bank-Management-System/README.md

 ## How To Run

-Enter the following commnd to compile the main file.
+Enter the following command to compile the main.cpp file.

 ```a